delayed drowning symptoms

 What is delayed drowning?

 Did you know there are many different types of drowning?
-Delayed drowning, also referred to as secondary drowning, aren’t actual medical terms.
+Neither delayed drowning nor the related term secondary drowning is an actual medical term.
 These situations fall under something called a submersion injury.

 Delayed or secondary drowning happens when water gets into the lungs and irritates the lining of the lungs.
-From there, fluid the builds up and can cause a pulmonary edema.
-In this case, you’d notice trouble breathing almost immediately and the symptoms would worsen over the next few hours.
+From there, fluid builds up and can cause pulmonary edema.
+In this case, you’d notice trouble breathing almost immediately, and the symptoms would worsen over the next few hours.
 It can also cause a person’s oxygen levels to drop quickly.

 Dry drowning is another submersion injury that can occur, so it’s important to know the difference between dry drowning and secondary drowning.